bmburlingame/aws-sagemaker-test/README.md

 * Sensor measurement 26

 The training data set contains one record per unit until failure.
 The testing data set truncates each unit some time prior to failure.
 Remaining Useful Life (RUL) in cycles for the test set units is given in separate files.

-### Contents

-These Jupyter notebooks are used:

-* etl.ipynb - This covers reading in the CSV data files and preparing them for modeling.
-* modeling.ipynb - Partitions the data, and runs through SageMaker's built-in XGBoost model.
-* hyperparameters.ipynb - Code for hyperparameter tuning of the XGBoost model.

 ### Modeling Strategy